 Growing up, it was a really big honor to get to march in the parade in front of the whole town.
-I was lucky enough to do it a few different times as a Girl Scout and as a member of the color guard in the marching band in high school (guard girls, rock, by the way).
+I was lucky enough to do it a few different times as a Girl Scout and as a member of the color guard in the marching band in high school (guard girls rock, by the way).
 It was always so fun to get out there and show off how awesome our tiny little Midwestern town is.

 I think my marching in the parade days are over, but we still try to get down and watch the parade every year.
-I’m not sure if we’ll make it this year or not with a teeny tiny baby tagging along (it depends a lot of the weather, if it isn’t too hot, we might try).
+I’m not sure if we’ll make it this year or not with a teeny tiny baby tagging along (it depends a lot on the weather – if it isn’t too hot, we might try).
 But even if we don’t make it to the parade and festival, and don’t get a funnel cake and a lemon shake-up, we still have to do our part to celebrate this country we love!
 And that includes some festive decor.

-This little flag wreath is such a fun and easy project to celebrate the biggest of summer holidays.
+This little flag yarn wreath is such a fun and easy project to celebrate the biggest of summer holidays.
 I love how patriotic it is, and I love that it’s sturdy enough to last for years and years.
 I also love that it is really lightweight.
 I know that sounds strange, but we get a lot of crazy blustery summer storms around here, and I’ve learned over the years that heavy wreaths and door decor makes quite the racket during nasty weather.
 I had a metal Halloween sign up our first year here, and I’m surprised it didn’t end up shattering the glass!
-No problems like that with this little foam wreath—it’s light as a feather (well, a few feathers, but still).
+No problems like that with this little foam and yarn wreath—it’s light as a feather (well, a few feathers, but still).

 Let me show you how to make it.
 First up, you’ll need to run to the craft store to grab a few supplies.